 There are lots of names for a measure of whisky.
-They include: a nip, a toot, a tot, a snifter, and a wee one.
+They include: a nip, a toot, a tot, a snifter, and a wee dram.
 But the most common name for a measure of whisky is a dram.
 What does that name mean?
 And how big is a dram?
 In this article we're going to take a closer look, while sipping on an... ahem, you get our drift.

-Word does the word dram come from
+Where does the word dram come from?

 If we look back at the history of Ancient Greece we can find the word 'drackhme'.
 In the Ancient Greek language this meant coins.
 You can find the term in the bible, where it meant a unit of treasure.
 As the Roman's took over the Greek empire, 'drackhme' became 'dragma' in Latin.
 As the word went through Old French, and then into Old English, it evolved further.
 During this time the word meant the physical weight of an object.
 Finally, the shortened and Anglicised word "dram" started meaning a measure of whisky.